Llanilltud Fawr – Llantwit Major

 Coleridge CYMRU

-The charity Coleridge Cymru delivers cultural projects and reveals new possibilities in public life, business, education, community, environment and well-being.
+Coleridge Cymru delivers cultural projects and reveals new possibilities in public life, business, education, community, environment and well-being.
 It is a problem-solving initiative with a holistic approach, creating cultural space and dialogue where new things can happen.
 The team have created and delivered projects for government, local authorities, big business, small enterprises, communities, charities and campaigning organisations.
 New relationships.
 New confidences.

 In 2016 the Diocese of Llandaff asked Coleridge Cymru for help in developing their mission.
 Coleridge Cymru has created initiatives that seek to help the church discover more confidence in being the church in the diverse contemporary cultural landscape.
 The work calls upon expertise in philosophy, theology relationship and culture.
 Coleridge Cymru is not a religious organisation, but provides cultural facilitation and has theological expertise.
 In the tradition of Samuel Taylor Coleridge, who was a brilliant and major British theologian, and inspired by the trajectory of the British scholar John Rogerson, Coleridge Cymru’s approach to faith and inter-faith dialogue boasts robust theological and cultural insights.